The Universal Time-Dependent Ginzburg-Landau theory

-We discuss our results in Section \ref{discussion}.
+We compare our results with the existing literature in Section \ref{discussion}.
+In particular, we argue that in clean superconductors the effects of particle-hole symmetry breaking can be much larger than previously believed.
 In Appendix \ref{appA} we describe some details of the derivation of EFT-I, including a brief discussion of next-to-leading order terms in the expansion.
 In Appendix \ref{appB} we show how the thermal Josephson relation clarifies the analogy between thermodynamics and mechanics.
 In Appendix \ref{appC} we construct a hydrodynamic description of an exotic ``superthermal'' phase.

-We are grateful to Hong Liu for sharing with us his unpublished notes on the hydrodynamics of superconductors and for comments on the draft.
-L. M. would like to thank Caltech's Summer Undergraduate Research Fellowship program for their hospitality.
-This work was supported in part by the U.S.\ Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632, as well as by the Simons Investigator Award.